wajnie/cpp-csgo-triggerbot/README.md

 // That's our crosshair ID, we will use it for reading what's "in our crosshair" int CrossHairID = Mem.Read<int>(LocalPlayer + CrosshairOffset);
 ```
-After that we have to create a Trigger function.
+After that we have to create a Triggerbot function.
 I will make it shorter and just name it Bot.
 We have to read memory which is required to make the triggerbot work
 ```cpp
 void Bot()
 {